AVASTechnology/laravel-environment/contributing.md

 # Contributing

 Contributions are welcome and will be fully credited.
+There is likely not much worth contributing though.
+As Laravel moves to 8.1, the

 Contributions are accepted via Pull Requests on [Github](https://github.com/avastechnology/laravel-environment).

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
 - Write a comprehensive ReadMe

 ## Pull Requests